DEPENDABLE. RELIABLE. ON YOUR SIDE. We can help with child custody in Lehigh County.

-Why a Child Custody Attorney is Essential to Your Case
+Why an Attorney for Child Custody in Lehigh or Berks County is Essential to Your Case

-Have a child custody issue?
+Have a child custody issue in Allentown, Reading, or the surrounding areas?
 Are you eligible for child support?

 Child custody proceedings can quickly go from civil to hostile very quickly, especially if two parents argue over who gets custody of their children.
-Your child is one of the most important things in your life.
+Plus, your child is one of the most important things in your life.
 Because the stakes can be so high, having an experienced lawyer by your side can help the situation.
-A custody lawyer will be able to mitigate your interests and ensure that your spouse won’t try to take your child from you unlawfully.
+Additionally, a custody attorney will be able to mitigate your interests and ensure that your spouse won’t try to take your child from you unlawfully.

 At Dutko Law, we understand that this can be a troubling and stressful time.
 Your children are a significant part of your life.
-Let us represent you in one of the most critical court proceedings you are likely to go through.
+So, let us represent you in one of the most critical court proceedings you are likely to go through.

 WILL I GET CUSTODY OF MY CHILD?